-2.2.9 Capitalization
+13 2.2.9 Capitalization

-- 14 NOTL Hydro has not changed its capitalization policy since its last Cost of Service application - 15 (EB-2018-0056).
-NOTL Hydro continues to report using Modified International Financial - 16 Reporting Standards (MIFRS).
-A copy of the policy provided in that application is attached as - 17 Appendix 2B.
-There have been no changes. - 19 In summary, the following is the capitalization policy for all assets: - 20 Material Costs: - The material cost is comprised of all the eligible material that is used on a capital project, - including its freight to destination.
-No storage, stockroom expenses or administrative - charges are added.
+NOTL Hydro has not changed its capitalization policy since its last Cost of Service application (EB-2018-0056).
+NOTL Hydro continues to report using Modified International Financial Reporting Standards (MIFRS).
+A copy of the policy provided in that application is attached as Appendix 2B.
+There have been no changes.

+- 18

+- 19 In summary, the following is the capitalization policy for all assets:

+- 20 Material Costs:

+- The material cost is comprised of all the eligible material that is used on a capital project, including its freight to destination.
+No storage, stockroom expenses or administrative charges are added.

+- 24

+- 25

-1 Labour Costs: 2 The labour cost is comprised of all the eligible wages for staff as well as their supervisors 3 for time spent directly on a capital project.
-Wages are charged at a fully costed rate that 4 includes employee benefits.
-5 6 The Cost of an item of property, plant and equipment (PP&E) is recognized as an asset if and 7 8 a) It is probable that future economic benefits will flow to the company; and 9 b) The cost of the item can be measured reliably.
-10 11 2.2.9.1 Capitalization of Overhead 12 For self-constructed assets, NOTL Hydro uses a burden rate of 50% over base wages of 13 employees to cover benefits and direct employee related costs.
-These burden rates were 14 increased effective January 1, 2023 due to increased employee benefit costs.
-No other overhead 15 is allocated to capital.
+1 Labour Costs:

+- 2 The labour cost is comprised of all the eligible wages for staff as well as their supervisors - 3 for time spent directly on a capital project.
+Wages are charged at a fully costed rate that - 4 includes employee benefits. - 5

+6 The Cost of an item of property, plant and equipment (PP&E) is recognized as an asset if and 7 only if:

+- 8 a) It is probable that future economic benefits will flow to the company; and - b) The cost of the item can be measured reliably. - 9 10

+11 2.2.9.1 Capitalization of Overhead

+For self-constructed assets, NOTL Hydro uses a burden rate of 50% over base wages of employees to cover benefits and direct employee related costs.
+These burden rates were increased effective January 1, 2023 due to increased employee benefit costs.
+No other overhead is allocated to capital.
 As such, Chapter 2 Appendix 2-D will be all zeroes so is not provided.

 16 NOTL Hydro uses the same rate for allocating costs to capital as it uses to charge customers for 17 work performed on their behalf.
 Customers are also charged a mark-up of 20% on labour and 18 10% on materials and truck time.
 These additional amounts are included in Other Revenue and 19 are not capitalized.

-20 2.2.10 Cost of Eligible Investments for the Connection 21 of Qualifying Generation Facilities 22 23 NOTL Hydro attests that it has not included any costs or included any Investments to Connect 24 Qualifying Generation Facilities in its capital costs or in its 2024 Distribution System Plan.
+21 2.2.10 Cost of Eligible Investments for the Connection

+of Qualifying Generation Facilities

+NOTL Hydro attests that it has not included any costs or included any Investments to Connect Qualifying Generation Facilities in its capital costs or in its 2024 Distribution System Plan.
 As a result, Chapter 2 Appendices 2-FA, 2-FB and 2-FC have not been completed.

-Niagara-on-the-Lake Hydro Inc. EB-2023-0041 | Exhibit 2 - Rate Base Page 38 of 38 Filed: April 2023

-Appendix
+1 Appendix